ChirayuDodiya/Sign-Language-To-Text-Convertor-for-Speech-Impaired/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&weight=450&size=40&duration=2500&pause=1000&width=1500&height=70&lines=%F0%9F%A4%98+Sign+Language+To+Text+Convertor+for+Speech+Impaired)](https://git.io/typing-svg)

-The **Sign Language to Text Converter for Speech Impaired** is a project aimed at translating Sign Language hand gestures into written text.
-This tool leverages machine learning and computer vision techniques to interpret sign language and provide accurate translations, making communication more accessible for deaf and hard-of-hearing individuals.
+The **Sign Language to Text Converter for Speech Impaired** is a project aimed at translating Sign Language into written text.
+It uses machine learning and computer vision to understand sign language and provide accurate translations, making communication more accessible and easy for people with hearing and speech impairments.

 ## 🚀 Features